 Through volunteering, you’ll great a big experience.
 You can help out in a local theatre or drama club, work with disadvantaged kids or become a volunteer policeman.

 6. Don’t just surf the job sites

 I agree, the Internet is a good resource for anyone looking for a job, but don’t just surf the job sites.
 Most of the jobs aren’t publicly advertised.
 Look in regional and national newspapers, go to a recruitment agency and talk to real, live human beings rather than a machine or think about any connections you might have who could help you out.
 Although they won’t give you a job, they may be able to help you to bulk up your resume.

 You might hear those success stories about unemployed people who took the opportunity to work on something they have always desired to do and somehow they have become entrepreneurs, millionaires, artists, authors, etc. You don’t have to become a famous artist or a millionaire, but you can make enough money to live, doing what you love.

 When you’re looking for a job, you can end up feeling lonely and trapped.
-I hope these advices will help you to stay positive through unemployment.
+I hope this advice will help you to stay positive through unemployment.
 Do you have some other tips?
 Share your thoughts, please!